 Still, there are significant technical challenges that must be taken on, with some of the more pressing ones stemming from the growing complexity of the modern battlefield and the need to retrieve information, process that information, decide, and act within a tactically meaningful timeframe.
 The ability to execute more and more of the processing of data in space will enable faster responses that are closer to real-time when compared to what can be achieved today.
 SDA intends to tackle this challenge through its spiral development process.
 In Tranche 0, SDA is doing all of the networking in space, yet all of the other processing will be done on the ground.
 In Tranche 1, only the network routing has to be done autonomously on board, with the goal of getting the data to the ground for processing.
-According to SDA Director Derek Tournear, the "stretch goal" is to do more and more processing on board the spacecraft as well, including the track formation: "As we spiral, we want to get to where we do all detection, fusion, and dissemination on board [the spacecraft]."82

 Space developers do not do a great job of developing ground systems.
 This is not their line of interest and they are generally not trained to do that.
 Ground systems are always an afterthought.
 Space is "cool."
-But the ground segment is not, and as a result it can be mismanaged or at least not executed in the most effective way possible.83 MDA has been tackling this challenge of marrying up ground and space systems.
+But the ground segment is not, and as a result it can be mismanaged or at least not executed in the most effective way possible.
+MDA has been tackling this challenge of marrying up ground and space systems.
 The challenge has been that every satellite system, until now, has had different command and control equipment on the ground.
 Yet what is required to improve the efficiency of the operation is to have every satellite commanded the same way, so that the hardware used in the ground equipment of different systems is similar.